AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 # Physical_Robot_Introduction_ROS2

 This repository contains three ROS2 demos to teach the user how to work with ROS2 to develop programs for physical robots.
 This tutorial will explain how to setup and run each demo for the robot depicted below.
 The objective of this guide is to give a first contact to the robot by running and testing these demos, while at the same time get more used to ROS2 environment.
-This programs were specifically made for this robot so, it is assumed that you are using one equal to the one shown on the image below.
+This programs were specifically made using this robot so, it is assumed that you are using one equal to the one shown on the image below.
+It is not guaranteed that these demos will work on a different robot.

 <img src="https://user-images.githubusercontent.com/60965257/190620499-43fed76a-25cf-47f2-94da-b5b48753c434.jpg" width=50% height=50%>

 The first demo tests the motors, controlling the robot using a keyboard, and checking if the motor current and encoders are published.
-The second demo tests if the camera and the image processing is properly working, by reading the distances measured at the front and back of the robot.
+The second demo tests if the camera and the image processing algorithm is properly working, by reading the distances measured at the front and back of the robot.
-The third and last demo is a simple reactive robot demo, where the robot uses the camera to check for object at his front and avoids them.
+The third and last demo is a simple reactive robot demo, where the robot uses the camera to check for objects at his front and avoids them.

-These demos are independent from each other, and if you want to run one demo when another is running, you should stop the running one first before starting the demo wanted.
+These demos are independent from each other and, if you want to run one demo when another is running, you should stop the running one first before starting the demo wanted.

 This repository was developed during Alexandre Miranda's master dissertation, at the Faculty of Engineering of the University of Porto (FEUP).